tralpha/DisasterResponsePipeline/README.md

 Note that, `disaster_messages.csv` is the `csv` file to load messages dataset, and `disaster_categories.csv` is the `csv` file to load categories dataset.

-To test this part of our project, you must create an empty database  `data/DisasterResponse.db`, and then type  `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db` as suggested in the instructions part above.
-After following these steps, a database will be created and will overwrite the empty database you have created manually.
+To test this part of our project, type  `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db` as suggested in the instructions part above.
+A database will be created.
 The notebook has been completed and the html file (`ETL Pipeline Preparation.html`) has been generated for this part.

 #### ML Pipeline